mvcisback/SSLVC/report/report.md

 Introduction {#sec:intro}
 ============

-Spatial audio and speaker classifications, both have important applications in video conferencing and entertainment.
+Spatial audio and speaker classifications both have important applications in video conferencing and entertainment.
 With spatial audio, one can listen to music and feel the depth and the directionality of the sound using headphones or crosstalk canceller speakers [1].